watermint/PlantUML4Markdown/README.md

 # Prerequisite

 PlantUML supports generate sequence diagram OOTB.
-If you'd like to more diagrams like class diagrams, usecase diagrams, activities, etc. Install Graphviz, then configure PATH for it.
+If you'd like to use more diagrams like class diagrams, usecase diagrams, activities, etc. Install Graphviz, then configure PATH for it.

     brew install graphviz